sriramadhenu/mage-race/ProjectDocument.md

 ...
 ```

-For each team member, you shoudl work of your role and sub-role in terms of the content of the course.
+For each team member, you should include work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.

 Below is a template for you to highlight items of your work.
 These provide the evidence needed for your work to be evaluated.
 Try to have at least four such descriptions.
 They will be assessed on the quality of the underlying system and how they are linked to course content.